-Students may drop or add courses without notation on the transcript, until the second course meeting for weekly courses and up to one week for courses that meet daily.
+Students may drop or add courses without notation on the transcript until 5:00 p.m. the day of the second course meeting for weekly courses, or until 5:00 p.m. one week from the first day of class for courses that meet daily.